DimitriNjila/DimitriNjila/README.md

-<h1 align="center">👋 Hi, I'm Dimitri Njila</h1>
+<h1 align="center">👋🏿 Henlo, I'm Dimitri </h1>
-<h3 align="center">Software Engineer based in Toronto, Canada</h3>
+<h3 align="center">Full Stack Software Engineer </h3>

 ---

 ### 💡 About Me

-I’m a developer with a business-oriented mindset, passionate about creating products that are not only technically sound but strategically impactful.
-I enjoy taking ideas from concept to execution, bridging the gap between innovation and user value.
+I’m an engineer with a business-oriented approach to product development, passionate about creating products that are not only technically sound but strategically impactful.
+I enjoy taking ideas from concept to execution and I love making, and most importantly eating food.

+Currently focused on:

-- Currently focused on **building meaningful, user-driven applications**
+- **building meaningful, user-driven applications**
 - Advocating for **innovation and representation** in tech

 <p>